-Featuring BPTW Partner Neill Campbell and Certified Passivhaus Designer Dido Graham for Future of London‘s Council-Led Housing Forum.
+Featuring BPTW Partner Neill Campbell for Future of London‘s Council-Led Housing Forum.

 Many local authorities have declared a climate emergency and council-led development is responding to this by changing the design of new homes to meet net zero carbon goals.
 With wide-spread changes to construction industry regulations and a variety of design methodologies to follow, deciding how to approach sustainable design can be a complex task.

-In their presentation to Future of London’s Council-led Housing Forum, BPTW Partner Neill Campbell and Certified Passivhaus Designer Dido Graham with Dr Joel Callow, Director of Qoda Consulting and Certified Passivhaus Consultant, provide an overview of the design decisions and processes needed to achieve Net Zero Carbon in residential design.
+In his presentation to Future of London’s Council-led Housing Forum, BPTW Partner Neill Campbell and Dr Joel Callow, Director of Qoda Consulting and Certified Passivhaus Consultant, provide an overview of the design decisions and processes needed to achieve Net Zero Carbon in residential design.
 Their talk is available to watch below.

 Defining “net zero”